+Staging positions denote the movement of performers throughout the performance.
 The language of film recognizes five main body positions that actors (respectively characters) can be placed and photographed in.
-Each of these basic positions, in which the actor faces the viewer in a different way, also have different psychological connotations.
+Each of these basic positions in which the actor faces the viewer differently also has different psychological connotations.

-- Quarter turn: The body is a quarter-turn from the audience.
-This is the favoured position of most filmmakers as it offers a high degree of intimacy on the one hand, and a lower degree of emotional involvement than the full front position on the other.
+The body is a quarter-turn from the audience.
+This is the favored position of most filmmakers as it offers a high degree of intimacy on the one hand and a lower degree of emotional involvement than the full front position on the other.

-- Three-quarter turn: A position in which the actor turns away from the viewers with the result that they can only see one quarter of the actor’s face.
+A position in which the actor turns away from the viewers with the result that they can only see one-quarter of the actor’s face.
 This position is more anonymous than the profile view.
 Partially turning away from the camera (resp. the viewer) in this way can indicate a character’s unfriendly or antisocial feelings.
 Furthermore, by giving them “the cold shoulder”, the character ostensibly rejects the interest of the viewers.

 The actor turns his/her whole back to the camera (resp. the viewer).
-This is the most anonymous of all body positions and is often used to signalize a sense of alienation from the world.
-In this position, the viewers have no clues from facial expressions at all and can only guess as to what is taking place internally.
-This staging position often conveys a sense of mystery, concealment or even vulnerability (since the character is not aware of what is happening behind his/her back).
+This is the most anonymous of all body positions and is often used to signal a sense of alienation from the world.
+In this position, the viewers have no clues from facial expressions at all and can only guess what is taking place internally.
+This staging position often conveys a sense of mystery, concealment, or even vulnerability (since the character is not aware of what is happening behind his/her back).« Back to Glossary Index